 STEP offers a variety of STEM events designed for all age groups—from elementary to high school.
 These events provide hands-on, engaging experiences that not only foster curiosity and creativity but also demonstrate the real-world applications of science, technology, engineering, and math.
 By participating, attendees gain valuable insights and skills that are applicable in educational settings and future career paths, making STEM both accessible and impactful for everyone in the community.

-Students in grades 6-8 are challenged to build a motorized object using K'Nex, a versatile, creative construction product and code a Cue Robot while practicing problem solving skills and working as a team .
-Consulting engineers from local companies engage with the teams prior to competition and shares important work-based skills/concepts.
+Students in grades 6-8 are challenged to build a motorized object using K'Nex, a versatile, creative construction product and a Cue Robot while practicing problem solving skills and working as a team.
+Consulting engineers from local companies engage with the teams prior to competition and share important work-based skills/concepts.

 High school students have the opportunity to meet with healthcare professionals from a wide variety of careers.
 Healthcare Connections gives students hands-on experience and deep exploration into careers that peak interest.
 Popular healthcare careers among students are nursing, respiratory therapy and surgical technician.